320th Division (Vietnam): Vietnam War

+During the War of the flags in 1973, both the 320A and 320B divisions joined the North Vietnam's efforts to maximize the territory under their control before the Paris Peace Accords came into effect on 28 January 1973.
+During 20 - 28 January, the 320A Division and 10th Division attacked to tie down ARVN defenders in Kontum province.
+The 320A captured Đức Cơ Camp on 21 January, while the 10th forced the ARVN Rangers to withdraw from Polei Krong on 28 January.
+From 25 to 31 January, the 320B Division coordinated with the 101st Regiment (101E) of 325th Division in the Battle of Cửa Việt in Quảng Trị province, and recaptured Cửa Việt Base on the final day.

+On 24 October 1973, the 320B Division joined with the 380th, 312th Divisions, the 45th Artillery Brigade, the 299th Combat Engineer Brigade, the 202nd Tank Brigade, and the 367th Anti-aircraft Division to form the PAVN 1st Corps under commander Maj.
+Gen. Lê Trọng Tấn and commissar Maj.
+Gen. Lê Quang Hòa.

 During the Battle of Ban Me Thuot on 8 March 1975 the Division captured Chư Sê and Thuan Man northeast of Ban Me Thuot cutting Highway 14.
 On the night of 16 March the Division was ordered to pursue the ARVN and civilians from the Central Highlands who were withdrawing down Highway 7 towards the coast and by the next day the Division's 64th Regiment had cut Highway 7 at Cheo Reo, blocking the retreat in what became known as the "Highway of Tears".

 On 29 March 1975 the PAVN formed 3rd Corps comprising the 10th, 316th and 320th Divisions, the 675th Artillery Regiment, the 312th Anti-aircraft Regiment, 198th Sapper Regiment, 273rd Tank Regiment, 545th Engineer Regiment and the 29th Signal Regiment under the command of Major General Vũ Lăng.
 The Division then proceeded down Highway 7 into Phú Yên Province, capturing Tuy Hòa on 1 April.
 The Division then went back up Highway 7 and then down Highway 14.
 The Division then attacked the ARVN 25th Division base at Dong Du northwest of Saigon.